Broadening Our Horizon Aboard the Carnival Horizon

 We’ve been to Grand Turk a few times, so we felt pretty confident booking our own excursion here and went with a snorkeling tour.
 The tour included refreshments, all gear, and three snorkeling stops, one of which was on Gibbs Cay for a live conch demonstration and interactive encounters with sting rays.

 Friends of ours were vacationing in San Juan the same time we visited for the day, so we decided to meet up for lunch.
 Our goal was to find the best mofongo in San Juan, and I think we nailed it.
 Orozco’s is located on Ashford Avenue, about a 20-minute Uber ride from the port.
 They offered a variety of appetizers (calamari, mozzarella sticks, ceviche, etc.), sandwiches, pastas and, of course, mofongo.
 There were plenty of vegetarian options, too, which I appreciated.
-After lunch, we went back to the port area, wandered around the streets, perusing shops for souvenirs and taking photos with tropical birds
+After lunch, we went back to the port area and wandered around the streets perusing shops for souvenirs and taking photos with tropical birds before heading back to the Carnival Horizon.

 At Amber Cove (Dominican Republic), we chose to do the “Waterfalls of Rio de Damajagua,” one of the ship’s excursions.
 We’d never been to the Dominican Republic and we’d never taken a waterfall excursion, so we were positively pumped about this one.